zuozhenggh/learning-library/developer-library/microservices-sagas/osaga-plsql/osaga-plsql.md

 - This lab presumes you have already completed the earlier labs.

-## Task 1: Login to `sagadb1` database using SQLcl and add saga broker, coordinator, and TravelAgency participant/initiator
+## Task 1: Login to `sagadb1` database using SQLcl and add  TravelAgency participant/initiator

 1. Enter the Cloud Shell and enter the following command to enter SQLcl
     ```